The best way to celebrate any milestone is with a triple chocolate cake: Brownie Bottom Chocolate Mousse Cake with chocolate whipped cream.

 - Preheat oven to 350F.
 Lightly grease a 9 inch springform pan.

-- Spread the batter into the pan and bake for 20-25 minutes or until a toothpick inserted in the center comes out mostly clean (little chocolate is ok but shouldn't be wet batter).
-Cool completely.
+- Transfer the batter to the pan and bake for 18-20 minutes or until a toothpick inserted in the center comes out mostly clean (little chocolate is ok but shouldn't be wet batter).
+Cool completely before making the mousse.

-- For the mousse: In a small bowl, add the gelatin.
+- While the chocolate is cooling: In a small bowl, add the gelatin.
 Pour cold water over top.
 Let sit 5 minutes.